infogulch/go-htmx/README.md

 # About

-This repo demonstrates how to build a web app with moderate level interactivity with NO (*user-written) javascript, using just these tools:
+This repo demonstrates how to build an interactive web application with NO (*user-written) javascript, using just these tools:

 - [htmx.org](https://htmx.org) javascript library
 - The `http` and `html/template` modules from Go's standard library